WildMeOrg/old_wildme-docs/docs/developers/codex.md

 **Primary EDM stored records:**
 These records are quite similar to ones found prior to Codex in Wildbook software, but there are some differences like the required encounter/sighting association.
-Each EDM record has a lightweight counterpart on Houston that contains no ecological information and is used as a pointer of for access control.
+Each EDM record has a lightweight counterpart on Houston that contains no ecological information and is used as a pointer for access control.
 * Encounter: Single animal at a single place in time.
    * Every encounter belongs to a sighting.
 * Sighting: One or more animals at a single place and time.